XSSpark/l4re_wiki/LinuxVM.md

   "--cmdline", "console=hvc0 earlyprintk=1 rdinit=/bin/sh");
 ````

-This ned script is as basic as it gets in that it only supports a single VM, but
+This ned script is as basic as it gets.
+It only supports a single VM and does
-already contains everything necessary for doing just that without additional
+not pass any host I/O devices to the VM, but already contains everything
-bells and whistles.
-More complex scenarios (e.g. involving multiple VMs) will
+necessary for doing just that without additional bells and whistles.
+More
-require a more complex ned script and possibly also additional L4Re components.
+complex scenarios (e.g. involving multiple VMs) will require a more complex ned
-For these cases, L4Re provides a convenience wrapper.
-You shall see in a
+script and possibly also additional L4Re components.
+For these cases, L4Re
-later example how to use it.
+provides a convenience wrapper.
+You shall see in a later example how to use it.

 ### Specifying boot modules